Margaret Ursula Jones: Mucking (1965–1978)

 In 1965, the Ministry of Works asked Jones to conduct an excavation at Linford, a gravel pit near the village of Mucking on the Thames Estuary.
 The site had been discovered in aerial photographs taken by Kenneth St Joseph and confirmed in a small fieldwalking survey by the Thurrock Local History Society.
 These initial investigations resulted in the site being designated a Scheduled Monument under the Ancient Monuments Act 1931 and, since it was threatened by gravel extraction, prompted the Ministry to commission an exploratory excavation.
 Jones quickly concluded that the crop marks at Mucking represented an extensive site with Iron Age, Roman, Anglo-Saxon and early Medieval remains.
 On that basis, the Ministry extended her contract and initiated a full excavation of the site.

 The Mucking excavation was to become the largest ever carried out in Britain.
 To keep ahead of its destruction by the gravel company that owned it, Jones, assisted by her husband Tom, directed work at the site continuously for 13 years.
 Unusually, they excavated all year round, living in a small caravan and employing a shifting workforce of freelance archaeologists and volunteers from around the world.
 When it finally completed in 1978, the excavation covered 44 acres and had recorded 44,000 archaeological features, including Beaker burials; a Bronze Age hillfort; an Iron Age settlement and cemetery; a Roman villa and cemetery; one of the most significant Anglo-Saxon settlements in Britain; two large Anglo-Saxon cemeteries; and a Medieval field system.
 It involved 5000 archaeologists and volunteers and recovered 1.7 million finds.

 As the largest excavation in Britain, Mucking was renowned amongst archaeologists in the late 1960s and 1970s: in its obituary of Jones, The Independent said of it, "for a generation of respectable middle-aged archaeologists ... to have dug with Margaret Jones at Mucking remains a badge of honour".
 Many young archaeologists passed through the site, including Mike Pitts, Paul Barford and Monica Barnes.
 The site was run on a tight budget, and the living conditions there were notorious:

 Jones herself also gained a reputation as an eccentric and intimidating figure: "indomitable, formidable, disinclined to suffer fools but very kind to those she considered worth helping, dedicated and inventive".
 She was known for issuing "terse memos" signed simply, "–muj".

 Later years (1978–2001)

 After completing the excavations at Mucking in 1978, the Joneses retired from field archaeology and returned to their cottage in Hereford.
 Margaret became the patron of the Thurrock Local History Society (the source of many volunteers to the Mucking excavation) and sat on many other archaeology committees in Essex.
 In this role she regularly gave lectures, guided tours and talks to schoolchildren across the county.

 Margaret Jones died on 23 March 2001.
-In her later years she had suffered from Parkinson's disease, and was predeceased by her husband Tom, who died following a stroke in 1993.
+In her later years she had had Parkinson's disease, and was predeceased by her husband Tom, who died following a stroke in 1993.